ziffitykishore/agilex/README.md

 See [CHECKLIST.md](docs/CHECKLIST.md) for the steps to take when creating a new build based on the Accelerator Package.

-Track your static content additions/updates in [static-content-log.md](docs/static-content-log.md).
+Track your CMS content additions/updates (static blocks, pages, custom BlueFoot blocks)  in [static-content-log.md](docs/static-content-log.md).

 ### How to Update to Latest Accelerator